Hemorrhoids High Fiber Diet

 This is credited not only to fiber but also to sorbitol, which is a sugar alcohol that’s not well broken down my intestines.

-Sorbitol gets water into your digestive system, softening stool and increasing the need to visit the restroom.
+Sorbitol draws water into your digestive system, softening stool and increasing the need to visit the restroom.

 Stewed prunes have a bit more water, and prepare them to simmer some dried prunes in clean water for about 10 minutes.